egoist/svg-to-vue-component/README.md

 ## Why

-When you inline the `.svg` file as a Vue component instead of using the URL to the file, you can style it with CSS and add addtional DOM properties or event handlers to the `svg` element directly.
+When you import the `.svg` file as a Vue component instead of using the URL to the file, you can style it with CSS and add addtional DOM properties or event handlers to the component directly.

 ## Install